 Many dogs are really good jumpers and diggers, which is why a wireless dog fence is actually a more effective way to keep pets contained than a conventional solid fence that dogs can jump over, dig around or tunnel underneath.

-Wireless dog fences are completely portable, making them especially popular with families with vacation homes.
+Wireless dog fences are completely portable, making them especially popular with families with vacation homes or if you are traveling in your RV.
 Just unplug the base station, pack up the receiver collar, and take the system with you.
+As long as you have a reliable power source, you are good to go!

 Aesthetically Pleasing and No Maintenance